Jo Lutz

 Jo Lutz (born 3 August 1980 in Perth, Western Australia) is an Australian former rower, a three-time world champion.

 Club and state rowing

 Lutz's senior club rowing was done from the Swan River Rowing Club in Perth.
 She was awarded a scholarship to the AIS prior to her 2001 World Championship success.

-She raced in composite crews in Swan River Rowing Club colours contesting national titles at the Australian Rowing Championships – in 2006 & 2007 in the coxless pair, coxless four and the women's eight and in 2008 in the coxless four.
+She raced in composite crews in Swan River Rowing Club colours contesting national titles at the Australian Rowing Championships – in 2006 and 2007 in the coxless pair, coxless four and the women's eight and in 2008 in the coxless four.

 Lutz was first selected to represent Western Australia in the state youth eight contesting the Interstate Regatta within the Australian Rowing Championships in 1998 and again in 2000.
 She rowed in Western Australian senior women's eights contesting the Queen's Cup at Australian Championships on eight occasions between 2001 and 2008.